Supa Topcheta

 3. 03

-Pour in the water and the remaining tablespoon of summer savory, bringing the liquid to a gentle, rolling boil.
-Drop the floured meatballs in one by one, drop the heat to medium-low, cover partially, and let it simmer for twenty minutes.
+Pour in the water and the remaining tablespoon of summer savory, bringing the pot to a boil before carefully dropping in the meatballs.

 4. 04